mprib/caliscope/README.md

 - API for slotting various tracking solutions into the data pipeline
 - triangulation of tracked points

 The package comes included with a sample tracker using Google's Mediapipe which illustrates how to use the tracker API and provides markerless motion tracking capacity.
 The camera management backend allows for recording of synchronized frames from connected webcams.
 The frame rate, resolution and number of cameras combine to create a pixel processing rate that will ultimately hit a limit for any given hardware configuration.
-A long term goal of this project is developing integrated open-source hardware that will allow for arbitrary system scalability, but in the meantime, you will need to decide on a balance of resolution, fps and camera count for your given needs.
+A long term goal of this project is developing integrated open-source hardware that will allow for arbitrary system scalability, but in the meantime, you will need to decide on a balance of resolution, fps and camera count for your given needs

 The gif below gives a quick demo of the following steps:
 1. Single Camera Calibration